 - Manageability – Amazon RDS automatically patches your OS software and enables you to automatically upgrade your database software.
 Additionally, Amazon RDS provides full visibility into your CPU, disk and memory utilization via the AWS Management Console.

-- Scalability – Using a few clicks on the AWS Management Console, you can simply scale up the instance type from Small to Large, Double Extra Large or Quadruple Extra Large.
+- Scalability – Using a few clicks on the AWS Management Console, you can simply scale up the instance type from the smallest to the largest or anything in between.
 NOTE: Using the scale compute feature will consume capacity beyond the free tier usage capacity.
 You will incur standard, pay-as-you-go rates for this additional capacity.